Granitosaurus/ggmt/README.md

 ### Ticker

 Matchticker that prints out upcoming/ongoing match data.
-Prints data to stdout in template-customizable text or json
+Prints data to stdout in text or json.
+Text can be customized by using jinja2 templates.

 *examples:*
 Simply supply game name as first argument